danielharrell/open-eyes-lect-2017-18/Open.md

 eyes contained the world they were open to, in order to see it and not merely suffer it.
 But if our open eyes do contain the world, then does the world get in?
 Or is it already there, filling our eyes from within?
-After all, we give the name "world" not to one thing we see outside us, but to everything, and even to anything that might lie outside us, seen or unseen.
+We give the name "world", after all, not just to one thing we see outside us, but to everything, and even to anything that might lie outside us, seen or unseen.
 But how could the world outside us be so encompassing in appearance, even to reach beyond appearance, unless it were more like a postulate for sight than like a discovery, and in that sense stood behind our eyes rather than in front of them?
 To see through our eyes, in that case, would mean to see through the world, to everything in it---as if our eyes contained the world to give the outside a form, and thus a context for any content.

-(Review above paragraph and tighten, then move on to revise paragraphs below.)
+The world would then lie inside us to appear outside us, as a horizon for everything else that might appear outside us.

 ---

+This same view can explain the corruption of openness.
+For if we ever lost the world inside us, presumably we would lose any appearance of that same world outside us, as if true openness worked from the inside out, and its corruption from the outside in.
+Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost; and now his door can open only outside
+in: to let the suitors through.
+Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost; and now his eyes can open only outside in: to let the corpses through.
+And what gets broken, then, in cases of openness to be condemned, is a kind of hinge that works inside out only when the world can stand behind them, and not just in front of them.

-But on this account of awareness, then, our openness to the world depends on having enclosed it, as if being open were how being closed looked, when seen from within.
+But this is also to say, for cases of openness to be praised, that the world stands behind them, not in front of them.
+For on this account, again, our inherent openness to the world depends on having enclosed it, as if being open were how being closed looked, when seen from within.
 We are given all the more reason, then, to believe that every case